Boerne Mayor Schultz: Stop Chasing Huge Water Wasters Like Buc-ee's!

 10) ZONING: the location violates the Town Entrance Overlay to the Boerne Master Plan and RUDAT Study; property still listed as "residential" on KCAD online.*

 There is no Buc-ee's in Fredericksburg.
 The first Louisiana location (Baton Rouge) got nixed for unknown reasons.
 Floridians are fighting the Buc-ee's invasion.
 Why should Boerne have lower standards and get stuck with this eyesore?
-Does the Mayor know what happened in Junction, Texas with the Flying J Truck Stop?*** Tell the Mayor to stop chasing old economy businesses ("low hanging fruit") and plan something substantive that will last 100 years (e.g. a museum like Fredericksburg's).
+Does the Mayor know what happened in Junction, Texas with the Flying J Truck Stop?*** Tell the Mayor to stop chasing old economy businesses ("low hanging fruit") and plan something substantive that will last 100 years (e.g. a museum like Fredericksburg's or a college).
 All of his promises of economic benefits to Boerne from this project are a mirage.
 Property and sales taxes will go to bondholders from outside the state, construction crews will go back to San Antonio and profits will go back to Buc-ee's home office (Pearland/Houston).** Most of the 170 employees won't even live in Boerne and Buc-ee's only pays these higher benefits to full-time employees (most are part-time so they won't qualify).**** Where's the benefit?
 We already have more than 25 gas stations and convenience stores in Boerne.
 Too much supply already in Boerne and not enough demand.
 The ugly truth is that Buc-ee's is designed for commuters and travelers, not tourists.

 *Note (1): The address of the Buc-ee's site is 33375 Interstate 10 (KCAD Property IDs 15922 & 15923).
 It is a vacant, 25-acre lot right now.
 The old Jennings Anderson Ford building is next door and owned by Bill Miller, the BBQ guy.
 Bill has 55 acres.